 The following year the elders of the Sunset Church of Christ in Lubbock accepted oversight of the school.
 It was moved into the facilities of the Sunset church and was renamed West Texas Bible School.
 In 1964 the name was changed again to the now well-known Sunset School of Preaching (SSOP).
 Instruction was now given for both English- and Spanish-language preachers.

 By 1969 the student body had swelled to more than 175 students.
 A number of teachers joined the staff in these early years to help instruct the growing numbers who came to be equipped.
-They included Ed Wharton, Richard Rogers, Abe Lincoln, Tex Williams, Parker Henderson, and Dayton Keesee.
+They included Ed Wharton, Bill Hatcher, Richard Rogers, Johnny Ramsey, Orlan Miller, Moises Perez, Lionel Cortez, Abe Lincoln, Tex Williams, Parker Henderson, Dayton Keesee, and John Green.
 In addition, the Sunset church added the East Wing and basement to its facilities to accommodate the growth.

 The 1970s saw the school extend its work into additional methods of ministry training.
-The school began its Extension School department to offer SSOP courses via correspondence.
-In 1973 the Adventures In Missions (AIM) program was started for college-age young people.
+In 1973 the Adventures In Missions (AIM) program was started for college-age young people with Don Solomon later becoming the full-time director in 1977.
+The school began its Extension School department to offer SSOP courses via correspondence in 1974 under Virgil Yocham.

 Later in the decade, the school graduated its first female students.
 The Deaf Program began in 1977 under the direction of Hollis Maynard.
 Spanish-speaking training continued, and departments were established for training in Slavic and Chinese languages.

 The 1000th student graduated in 1978.
-A number of new teachers made their first appearances on SSOP staff during the 1970s, including Ted Kell, Richard Baggett, Gerald and Bobbie Paden, Nat Cooper, Jim McGuiggan, Ian Fair, Ted Stewart, Norman Gipson, and Doyle Gilliam.
+A number of new teachers made their first appearances on SSOP staff during the 1970s, including Ted Kell, Richard Baggett, Gerald and Bobbie Paden, Nat Cooper, Jim McGuiggan, Ian Fair, Clarence Eckman, Eloy Garcia, Ted Stewart, Carl James, Ray Cox, Norman Gipson, Doyle Gilliam, John Martinez, Max Zamorano, John Pennisi, and Al Henderson.

 By 1980 student enrollment had topped 300 annually.
 Waning G.I. benefits, however, significantly affected school enrollment during the following years.
 Students continued to come for training, and new faces on the SSOP faculty included Charles Cook, Bob Anderson, Truman Scott, Jim Stamatis, Truitt Adair, and Charles Speer.
 In addition, a new library and office addition was built with funds raised by alumni.